House of Kostojčinoski family

-The House of Kostojčinoski family, or House of Kostojčinovci is a house in the village of Vevčani, Vevčani Municipality, Macedonia.
-The house belongs to the Kostojčinoski family and the building is registered as a Cultural Heritage of Macedonia.
+The House of Kostojčinoski family, or House of Kostojčinovci is a house in the village of Vevčani, Vevčani Municipality, North Macedonia.
+The house belongs to the Kostojčinoski family and the building is registered as a Cultural Heritage of North Macedonia.

 History

 The house belongs to the famous Vevčani family of masons, Kostojčinovci, who worked as migrant workers, mainly in Wallachia.

 Architecture

 The house of Kostojčinoski is a small house with a colonnade of pillars and bay windows that circle the front part of the house, the lower part is in stone, and the upper part is of bundwerk construction.